 - Scientists have developed a new vasectomy technique which cuts the surgeon's scalpel out of "the snip" and replaces it with short blasts of high-frequency ultrasound, a science magazine said recently.

-- 3 (snips) Hand shears, especially for cutting metal: use tin snipsMore example sentences
+- 3 (snips) Shears for cutting metal: tin snipsMore example sentences

 - They had tried everything: pliers, tin snips, saws, even a blow torch.